UManitoba-BMS/UM-BMID/docs/scan_geometry.md

 The first port antenna begins each scan at a polar angle of -130&deg; with respect to this coordinate system during all gen-two scans.
 During gen-one scans, the first port antenna began at a polar angle of -102.5&deg;.
-The second port antenna begans at a polar angle of -70&deg;, and is located with a +60&deg; offset with respect to the first antenna.
+The second port antenna (for gen-two scans only) begans at a polar angle of -70&deg;, and is located with a +60&deg; offset with respect to the first antenna.